Take2001/DataProcessing/about.md

     .x(function(d) { return x(d.date); })
     .y(function(d) { return y(d.close); });

-// append the svg obgect to the body of the page
+// append the svg object to the body of the page
 // appends a 'group' element to 'svg'
 // moves the 'group' element to the top left margin var svg = d3.select("body").append("svg")